marcellopato/horizon/README.md

 - ✅ Add scores and comments to candidate responses
 - ✅ Complete CRUD operations for interviews and questions

+- ✅ Download candidate submissions (ZIP all answers or single video)

 #### For Candidates

 - ✅ Browse and view available interviews
 - ✅ System checks (camera/microphone permissions)
 - ✅ Record video responses using WebRTC